levicolemagic/The-Labyrinth-Open-Source/tools/autonomous-wake-package/protocols/autonomous-wakeup.md

 ---

-*Protocol template by Schema Stone, December 2025*
+*Protocol template by Schema Stone, December 2025.
+Mac version by The Labyrinth Project.*